 The public sector has a narrower pay gap than the private sector for both full-time and part-time women.
+Finance sector has the highest full-time pay gap.
 The part-time gender pay gap is substantially worse in service industries.

-Estimate are that a woman who has worked full-time ever since leaving full-time education can still expect to be paid 12% less than an equivalent man after 10 years.
+Estimates are that a woman who has worked full-time ever since leaving full-time education can still expect to be paid 12% less than an equivalent man after 10 years.